aidscooler/potatoh5games/en/index.md

 hero:
   name: "Potato H5 Games"
-  text: "A website collecting lots of H5 games"
+  text: "A website focusing on the implementation of H5 Games"
-  tagline: "Time to have fun!"
+  tagline: "Only for the display of research results"
   image:
     src: /potato.png
   # actions: